sysrepo/sysrepo-cpp/README.md

   m_sub.onModuleChange(...);
   ```

-For more examples, check out the `tests/` directory.
+For more examples, check out the `examples/` and the `tests/` directory.

 ## Contributing
 The development is being done on Gerrit [here](https://gerrit.cesnet.cz/q/project:CzechLight/sysrepo-cpp).
 Instructions